neurodata/goat/README.md

-# Maggot connectome
+# GMOT

-A paper exploring the connectome of a larval Drosophila
+A paper using optimal transport to solve the graph matching problem.

 ## Repo structure
 - ``.github``: Files specifying how the repo behaves on GitHub